chuck1/bluetooth_audio_source/README.md

 * for a device that says it contains an L2CAP stack, can you send standard HCI commands to control the L2CAP functionality?
 Does that make sense?
 * Can standard HCI commands be used to implement L2CAP/AVDTOP/A2DP?

+## Parts

+### Pickup Wire

+Typically 42 or 43 AWG copper with poly coating.
+Sold in spools of about 25000 feet.
+That is enough for 4-5 regular pickups or 2-3 humbucker pickups.

+### Pickup magnets

+typically Alnico 5, 5 mm (0.195 inch) diameter by 16 to 18 mm (.6 to .7 inch) long

+## Sourcing

+## Blog

+### 2021-03-09

+Tried out my python analog plotter, works well.

+Output of the 741 seems to be limited to a narrow rage around 4V.

+### 2021-03-10

+Asked about my op amp issues on electronics stack exchange.
+Got answers.
+The 741 is an old design and is designed to be used with a much larger source voltage, something like +/- 12 or 18 V.
+They suggested getting a modern rail-to-rail op amp (possibly CMOS) with approapriate source voltage.